 Site Plan.
-A plan, to scale, showing uses and structures proposed for a parcel of land as required by the regulations involved.
+A plan, to scale, with supporting text showing uses and structures proposed for a parcel of land as required by the regulations involved.
 It includes such things as lot lines, streets, building sites, reserved open space, buildings, major landscape features - both natural and manmade and depending on requirements, the locations of proposed utility lines.